 Ferocious winds whip California fires as death toll rises to 31

+Severe hot and dry "devil winds" kicked up on Sunday in fire ravaged Southern California and more winds were expected in the north, fanning the flames of wild fires that have killed at least 25 people, officials said.

-PARADISE, California: The death toll from wildfires raging in California rose to 31 on Sunday (Nov 11) after six more people were found killed in what was poised to become the deadliest wildfire in state history.
+PARADISE, Calif.: The death toll from wildfires raging in California rose to 31 on Sunday after six more people were found killed in what was poised to become the deadliest wildfire in state history.

 Looting was reported in the southern fire area and arrests were made, police reported.